 Principal Rodney Sims principal@qopaltonameadows.catholic.edu.au

-Acting Deputy Principal & Numeracy Leader Josie Kirby jkirby@qopaltonameadows.catholic.edu.au
+Deputy Principal & Numeracy Leader Josie Kirby jkirby@qopaltonameadows.catholic.edu.au

 Director of Learning & Teaching Joanne Pearce jpearce@qopaltonameadows.catholic.edu.au